wanx-troopers/wanx-troopers.github.io/svi.md

 > Q: need to tick `fun_or_fl2v_model` in `WanVideo ImageToVideo Encode` ?
 > A: only if you use end img

+> the ref is the original, the first frame is the previous last

 Rought sketch of a workflow: [link](workflows/wanvideo_480p_I2V_SVI-shot_test.json).